slumberGroup/.github/PULL_REQUEST_TEMPLATE.md

 [Instructions:
 - Please complete all sections to your fullest ability.
-While you may have been working on this PR for several days on a codebase that you have been working on for months to years your reviewer has very little context.
+While you may have been working on this PR for several days on a codebase that you have been working on for months to years, your reviewer has very little context.
 Extra time spent here will help get this PR approved faster.
 - Delete all instructions inside of [brackets] and delete all sections that don’t apply.]

 ## Description